 We are located just an hour and 20 minutes from the Albany airport and train station.
 For GPS, please use 219 Hawk Circle Lane, Cherry Valley, NY .
 13320.

 We have beautiful, hand-crafted, timber frame cabins located just on the edge of our forest, that provide a dry and safe place for our program participants to sleep.
 Each cabin sleeps five, with one single bed and four bunk beds.
-Cabins are quaint and homey and uniquely designed with animals and symbols carved into the beams making for a memorable stay.
-Beds have wooden platforms, so bringing a mattress pad both for added cushion and for insulation is advised along with pillows and sleeping bags.
+Cabins are quaint and homey and uniquely designed.

 Our single cabin is a cozy, timber frame cabin.
 It contains a bed with a comfortable mattress and plenty of space to sit and write.
 It is conveniently located near all the other cabins, as well as Eagle House.

 We have a second cabin that is located just down the hill from the rest of the cabins, through the maple grove and is tucked in amongst the honeysuckle bushes.
-It sleeps two and is conveniently located half way between Eagle House and the farmhouse.
+It sleeps two and is conveniently located just down the trail from Eagle House.